mastcu/SerialEM/ReadMe.txt

 KGetOne.cpp           Has routines for getting one integer, float, or string
                          using AskOneDlg
+makeHideDisable       Script to produce about_hide_disable.htm file makeSignatures        Script to produce MacroArguments.h from script help and
+                         MacroMasterList.h
-makeHideDisable       Script to produce about_hide_disable.htm file Smoother.cpp          A class for smoothing a noisy data stream, used for
+Smoother.cpp          A class for smoothing a noisy data stream, used for
                          the screen meter
 STEMfocus.cpp         Has routines for analyzing power spectra and finding